 HOW DOES BENOQUIK MONOBENZONE 20% CREAM WORK

-Benoquik Monobenzone 20% cream contains monobenzone (monobenzyl ether of hyquinone) that works by causing free-radical formation in the skin and this causes destruction of remaining melanocytes.
+Benoquik Monobenzone 20% cream contains monobenzone (mono benzyl ether of hydroquinone) that works by causing free-radical formation in the skin and this causes the destruction of remaining melanocytes.
 Monobenzone 20% in Benoquik cream also acts by inhibiting the tyrosine enzyme that is involved in the production of melanin, the pigment that gives color to the skin.
 As the amount of melanin produced decreases the areas of normal skin gradually lighten to match the patches of vitiliginous paler skin.

 MAIN INGREDIENTS OF BENOQUIK MONOBENZONE 20% CREAM

-Benoquik Monobenzone cream contains the active ingredient monobenzone 20% (mono benzyl ether of hyquinone) in a water-soluble base containing sodium lauryl sulphate, purified water, propylene glycol, cetylalcohol and white wax.
+Benoquik Monobenzone cream contains the active ingredient monobenzone 20% (mono benzyl ether of hydroquinone) in a water-soluble base containing sodium lauryl sulfate, purified water, propylene glycol, cetyl alcohol, and white wax.

 TREATING VITILIGO WITH BENOQUIK MONOBENZONE 20% CREAM